joakim-brannstrom/dextool/plugin/mutate/doc/design/mutations.md

 it means that the only valid mutants are `>=` and `false` if we consider the RORG schema. `>=` would in this case always be `true`.
 Thus it follows that the mutants for the third line should be `true` and `false`.

-## Why?

-The goal is to reduce the number of equivalent mutants.
-Normally an enum can't be *outside* the boundaries of an enum thus the test suite can't possibly kill such a mutants that would require an enum outside the boundaries.

 # SPC-mutation_ror_ptr
 partof: SPC-mutation_ror